kyma-project/kyma/docs/03-tutorials/00-serverless/svls-11-set-asynchronous-connection-of-functions.md

      ```
    The Function is configured, built, and deployed in Kyma runtime.
 The Subscription becomes active and all events with the selected type are processed by the Function.

-5. Test the whole setup
+### Test the whole setup
-Send a payload to the first Function (for example using the above-mentioned POST request).
-As the Functions are joined by the In-cluster Eventing, the payload is processed in sequence by both of your Functions.
+Send a payload to the first Function.
+For example, use the POST request mentioned above.
+As the Functions are joined by the in-cluster Eventing, the payload is processed in sequence by both of your Functions.
-You can see (for example in the Function logs) that both, sanitization logic (using the first Function) and the storing logic (using the second Function) are executed.
+In the Function's logs, you can see that both sanitization logic (using the first Function) and the storing logic (using the second Function) are executed.